ansys/pyansys-dev-guide/doc/source/how-to/dns-configuration.rst

 Preventing CNAME takeover
 -------------------------

-From past experience, CNAMEs have been taken over by external users/organizations.
+From past experience, CNAME values have been taken over by external users/organizations.
 This has typically occurred due to the following reasons:

 * Ansys GitHub organizations had no domain verification set up.
-* CNAMEs created did not follow the recommended CNAME guidelines.
+* A CNAME created did not follow the recommended CNAME guidelines.
 * More than one level of subdomain depth under the verified domain had been requested.
 * Long lead times between CNAME creation and assignment to GitHub pages occurred.